ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/lab4/prepcontract.md

 ## Create convenience scripts to facilitate signing the contract

+1. Move up one directory level:

+    ``` bash
+    cd .. && pwd
+    ```

-1. Create the following convenience script that will create an RSA key pair that you will use to sign the contract.
+2. Create the following convenience script that will create an RSA key pair that you will use to sign the contract.

     ``` bash
     cat << EOF > flow.prepare